alexholehouse/SBMLIntegrator/README.txt

   integration model

-- In the integration model, replace references to species 1 (as defined in the import model) with references to species 7 as defined in the BASE model.
-Similarly, references to species 2 in the import model are replaced by references to species 9 in the base model
+- In the integration model, replace references to species 1 (as defined in the import model) with references to species the import species 7 as defined in the BASE model.
+Similarly, references to species 2 in the import model are replaced by references to species 9 in the base model, and references to species 3 --> species 11.

 - In the integration model, integrate species 13 from the base model and 14 from the import mode together in an interactive manner, allowing you to